SalahCheihbi/ray_chat/README.md

-# practice

-A new Flutter project.
+A new Chatapp project with Firebase

+android / ios / web:

+You practice Firebase and Flutter with simple application .

+Change the firebaseConfig of your console !!!

 ## Getting Started